How To Secure Laravel API Authentication with Sanctum - Security Guide

 -

-Laravel Sanctum provides a lightweight authentication system for SPAs (Single Page Applications), mobile applications, and simple APIs.
-This article will discuss the definition and features of Laravel Sanctum, as well as a guide to implementing secure API authentication in Laravel.
+Laravel Sanctum gives you a lightweight authentication system that's perfect for SPAs (Single Page Applications), mobile apps, and simple APIs.
+In this guide, we'll explore what Laravel Sanctum brings to the table and walk through implementing secure API authentication in Laravel.

 What is Laravel Sanctum

-Laravel Sanctum is an official package or library that offers token-based authentication for Laravel applications.
-Sanctum is designed for Single Page Applications, Mobile Apps, and Simple APIs without using more complex systems such as Laravel Passport (OAuth2).
-Sanctum operates using two approaches:
+Laravel Sanctum is Laravel's official package that handles token-based authentication for Laravel applications.
+Unlike the more complex Laravel Passport (which uses OAuth2), Sanctum is designed specifically for Single Page Applications, Mobile Apps, and Simple API.
+Sanctum works with two different approaches:

-• API Tokens - for applications requiring classic token-based authentication.
+• API Tokens - for applications that need classic token-based authentication

-• Cookie-based SPA Authentication - for SPAs running on the same domain, using secure session cookies.
-However, in this discussion, we will use API Authentication Tokens.
+• Cookie-based SPA Authentication - for SPAs running on the same domain, using secure session cookies

 • SPA Authentication